 Internal Inspection Services.
 Our transmission specialists will thoroughly evaluate all internal components of the transmission.
 Waterloo Transmissions performs this service if the performance inspection shows the transmission to have an internal problem.
 Waterloo Transmissions will remove the transmission, disassemble and inspect ALL internal transmission parts excessive wear.
 Upon your approval, our technician will replace only those necessary parts with parts meeting OEM specs to give the transmission an ability to obtain optimal operation and performance.
 Finally, when all work is completed, the transmission is reinstalled.

-When the vehicle has undergone the performance inspection and you have received an professional service from our qualified specialists, the vehicle is once again ready to hit the roads of the greater Akron area.
+When the vehicle has undergone the performance inspection, and you have received a professional service from our qualified specialists, the vehicle is once again ready to hit the roads of the greater Akron area.